iterative/dvc.org/content/docs/user-guide/experiment-management/running-experiments.md

 ### Running pipelines recursively

 DVC supports pipelines defined in more than one `dvc.yaml` file.
-These can reside in nested folders and you may want to run all these in a single command.
+These can reside in subfolders inside the workspace, and you may want to run all of them at once.
+Example project:

 ```
 $ tree